mobileticket/bob-api/Bob-Change-Request.md

 To enable this, it is suggested to add a simple function to the Token API where sales channels may register hints to a hint list.
 A hint is merely an entry in the list telling the inquirer which sales channels that may hold information on issued combined tickets.
 Each entry has an expiry time which should be set to the end of the absolute validity period.
 It should be noted that only cross-border tickets (or tickets valid at another operator) need to be registered in the hint list.
 It is the sales channels decision if it is relevant to register a hint or not.

 By recovering the hint list a TVM (for instance) can list what combined tickets are bound to a token and offer the traveller to also active dormant combined tickets.
-To active them, the TVM would request the selling party to activate them through each Ticket API.
+To activate them, the TVM would request the selling party to activate them through each Ticket API.

 The following sequence diagram describes the flow: